vniraj/supremumstable/README.md

 ## References
 <a id="1">[1]</a>
 Cázares, J.I.G., Mijatović, A. and Bravo, G.U.
-(2019) Exact simulation of the extrema of stable processes, arXiv.org.
+(2019) Exact simulation of the extrema of stable processes, Advances in Applied Probability, 51(4), 967-993 (2019).
 Available at: https://arxiv.org/abs/1806.01870

 <a id = "2">[2]</a>
 Michna, Z. (2013) Explicit formula for the supremum distribution of a spectrally negative stable process, Project Euclid.
 Available at: https://doi.org/10.1214/ECP.v18-2236